Tap and die: Tap drill sizes

+US tap and drill bit size and reference chart

+A comprehensive reference for US tap and drill bit sizes can be found in the chart provided by Albany County Fasteners.
+This chart includes detailed specifications for machine screw size, threads per inch, major and minor diameters, and appropriate drill sizes for different materials.

 Die

 A die cuts an external thread on cylindrical material, such as a rod, which creates a male threaded piece that functions like a bolt.
 Dies are generally made in two styles: solid and adjustable.

 An adjustable die may be adjusted either by an integrated screw or by a set of screws set in to the die holder (termed a "die stock").

 Integral adjusting screws may be arranged to work axially, where the movement of the adjusting screw into a threaded hole in the die forces the slit section of the die open, or tangentially where a screw threaded in to one side of the slit bears against the opposite side of the slit.

-Dies without integrated screws are adjusted inside the die stock by radially-arranged screws.
+Dies without integrated screws are adjusted inside the die stock by radially arranged screws.
 Two screws in the stock bear in to indentations on either side of the slit, tending to squeeze the slit closed, whilst a third screw with a tapered tip screws in to the slit forcing it open.
 Working these three screws against each other adjusts the die.

 Integrated screws appear to be common in the US but are almost unknown in the UK and Europe.

 The dies shown in the image to the right are adjustable: